microsoft/Project-Yellowstone-Documentation/business-central/powerbi-finance.md

 To calcuate Revenue, data from the following tables is used:
 - G/L Entries
 - G/L Account Category
-- Revenue (Level 1 Category)
+- **Parameter**: Revenue (Level 1 Category)

 ### Gross Profit Margin

 **KPI description**

-Gross Profit Margin is a financial metric that indicates the percentage of revenue remaining after deducting the cost of goods sold (COGS), reflecting a company's operational efficiency.
-It is calculated by subtracting COGS from net sales and expressing the result as a percentage of sales.
+Gross Profit Margin is a financial metric that indicates the percentage of revenue remaining after deducting the cost of goods sold (COGS).
+It is calculated by subtracting COGS from revenue and expressing the result as a percentage of revenue.
 This metric is essential for understanding a company's profitability before accounting for other expenses like selling, general, and administrative costs.

 **Usage scenario(s)**

-You use KPI 1 to...
+- **Performance Benchmarking:** Gross Profit Margin can be used to benchmark performance against competitors.
+This helps in understanding competitive positioning and identifying areas where the company can improve its cost structure or pricing strategies to match or exceed industry standards.
+- **Evaluating Cost Efficiency:** To assess how well a company manages its cost of goods sold relative to its revenue.
+By analyzing Gross Profit Margin, businesses can identify inefficiencies in their production processes or supply chains and take measures to reduce costs, thereby improving profitability.
+- **Pricing Strategy Assessment:** To determine the effectiveness of current pricing strategies businesses can compare Gross Profit Margin across different dimensions such as product lines or services.
+A low margin might indicate the need for a price increase or cost reduction, while a high margin might suggest pricing power or the potential to lower prices to gain market share.

 **Calculation**

-KPI 1 is calculated as follows: ...
+Gross Profit Margin is calculated as follows: Gross Profit divided by Revenue, expressed as a percentage.

 **Data source(s)**

-To calcuate KPI 1, data from the following tables is used: _table 1_, _table 2_, and _table 3_...
+To calcuate Gross Profit Margin, data from the following tables is used:
+- G/L Entries
+- G/L Account Category
+- **Parameter**: Revenue (Level 1 Category)
+- **Parameter**: Cost of Goods Sole (Level 1 Category)

 ## Data foundation for the Power BI reports on finance